calculix/Cubit-CalculiX/README.md

 - Opening of Results with CGX or Paraview
 - Results can be viewed, plotted and exported to .csv
 - Displaying of loads and boundary conditions
 - Python Interface to query the result files.
 This can be used to run convergence studies or do mesh refinement based on the results.
+- The calculix model data and the loaded frd and dat results will be saved and loaded automatically with the standard cubit fileformat .cub5

 # How to
 To get an overview of all new commands type